 It’s key that you rehearse several times before the event itself!

-5. Not Tracking Time
+5. Not tracking time

-A key aspect of organising any meeting, you need to keep track of time and not let it get away from you.
+A key aspect of organizing any meeting, you need to keep track of time and not let it get away from you.
 Imagine if you watch a TV show that was supposed to finish at 7 PM, but was still going at half eight?

 People have other things to do, different plans, and other commitments.
 You can’t let things run on.
 A few minutes may be acceptable here and there, but if you find the need to keep going over time, you’re going to need to expand the length of your conference or cut other content out.